dojo/docs/dojo/NodeList-traverse.rst

   dojo.require("dojo.NodeList-traverse");

-  //This code returns the two divs with class of "prev": dojo.query(".first").prevAll();
+  // This code returns the two divs with class of "prev": dojo.query(".first").prevAll();

-  //This code returns the one div with class "red prev" and innerHTML "Red One": dojo.query(".first").prevAll(".red");
+  // This code returns the one div with class "red prev" and innerHTML "Red One": dojo.query(".first").prevAll(".red");

 [ Dojo 1.7 AMD ]